LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

-There's an old joke,.
-“How many Marines can you fit into an elevator?”
-Answer, “One more.”
+There's an old joke, “How many Marines can you fit into an elevator?”
+The answer is, “One more.”
 Hornady, the ammunition maker, thinks this applies to 6.5mm cartridges.
 In 2017 they announced their latest foray into this crowded arena, the 6.5 Precision Rifle Cartridge, or 6.5 PRC.

 One Was Too Big, One Was Too Small, and One Was Just Right